 My teaching interests fall into the areas of Black geographies, racism and race, migration, social theory, and political economy.
-My teaching in these areas draws on my background in migration and citizenship studies, social theory, public policy, critical race theory, postcolonial studies, and critical human geography.
+My teaching in these areas draws on my background in migration and citizenship studies, critical human geography, Black diaspora studies, critical race theory, postcolonial studies, and science and technology studies.
 I have taught courses related to international development, postcolonial theory, racial capitalism, abolition geographies, migration and citizenship in Europe, subjectivity and identity, and contemporary social theory.

 Photo by Mackda Ghebramariam Tesfau'

 What Students Say:

 "This is the best class I've taken at UCSC.
 I feel so fortunate to have had Camilla as a professor.
 Her lectures explained the reading and engaged students in thought provoking discussions and encouraged questions and comments."
 (The Political Economy of Race, Winter 2018)

 "Professor Hawthorne is one of the most amazing professors that I have had at UCSC thus far.
 The readings and supplementary materials that she exposes her students to are very relevant, and she connects historical perspectives with contemporary perspectives seamlessly.
 She is clearly very enthusiastic about the subject, and incredibly knowledgeable about the intricacies of the material."
 (Migrant Europe, Winter 2019)